 Afterwards you might want to work off a few calories.
-Just a kilometer away is the dramatic seaside cliff formation of Boca do Inferno.
-When you’re done with your walk on the wild side, head back to the serenity of Portugal’s past, preserved in a beautiful villa off the beaten path in the Museu Condes de Castro Guimarães.
+A little more than a mile away is the dramatic seaside cliff formation of Boca do Inferno.
+When you’re done with your walk on the wild side, head back to the serenity of Portugal’s past preserved in a beautiful villa off the beaten path in the Museu Condes de Castro Guimarães.

 On Wednesday and Saturdays, the market—aptly located on Rua Mercado—offers inexpensive clothing, handicrafts, and produce for sale in a festive atmosphere.

-You’ll find that Cascais is the perfect blend of city hustle and bustle and the calming influence of brilliant blue waters and pristine beaches.
+You’ll find that Cascais and the surrounding area is the perfect blend of city hustle and bustle and the calming influence of brilliant blue waters and pristine beaches.

 Cost of Living in Cascais

-The village of Cascais is one of wealthiest municipalities in all of Portugal, but that doesn’t mean that it is to be dismissed as being too expensive.
-On the contrary, what it means is that the city is marvelously maintained.
+The village of Cascais is one of wealthiest municipalities in all of Portugal but that’s good news for you; it does not translate to “too expensive.”
+On the contrary, what it means is, the city is marvelously maintained.
 Streets are spotless.
-Red, yellow, and purple blooms burst from street lamp baskets, and roundabouts are decorated with intricately designed flower arrangements.
+Red, yellow, and purple blooms burst from streetlamp baskets, and roundabouts are decorated with intricately designed flower arrangements.

 |Utilities (Gas and electric)||$70|